Essential Medical Equipment Payment

 - insulin pump

 To be eligible, a form of energy, such as electricity, natural gas, liquid petroleum gas, diesel, heating oil, petrol or kerosene, must power the equipment.
+Non rechargeable batteries do not meet this requirement.

 These items (except electric wheelchairs) currently attract subsidies under the various state and territory government life support equipment subsidy schemes.